TD-Dan/Sunwai/Sunwai.md

     so [descriptor]

-Descriptor marker [#So](#So) can be used to clarify that the next word is being used in its descriptive capacity (as an adjective modifying a noun or as an adverb modifying an action/verb).
+Descriptor marker [SO](lisuma%20(base%20set)/SO.md) can be used to clarify that the next word is being used in its descriptive capacity (as an adjective modifying a noun or as an adverb modifying an action/verb).
 Its use is optional but helpful in ambiguous contexts.

 *   **As Adjective:**
     *   Typically precedes the descriptor, which might precede or follow the noun it modifies, or act as a predicate linked by `o`.